-ACC201 Financial Accounting Funds.
+ACC201 Financial Accounting Funds

-Lead Faculty: Dr. Connie Fajardo
+Lead Faculty: Dr. Consolacion Fajardo

 A survey of basic accounting theory and the application of accounting principles, this course includes the recording and summarization of business transactions in the form of financial statements under the rules of generally accepted accounting principles.
 (GAAP).
-It is designed for students who have little or no prior knowledge of financial accounting, this course corresponds to Principles of Accounting I
+It is designed for students who have little or no prior knowledge of financial accounting, this course corresponds to Principles of Accounting I at other colleges.

 - Describe and explain the purpose of each of the three principal financial statements: balance sheet, income statement and statement of cash flows.

 - Analyze and record common types of transactions (sales, cash receipts, purchases, cash disbursements, and the like)and complete all the steps in the accounting cycle.

 - Differentiate between accrual and cash bases accounting, discuss the purpose of adjusting journal entries, and prepare appropriate adjusting journal entries for common types of accruals and deferrals.

 - Apply the principles of internal control for cash.